Simon-0711/ta_lyrics_sentiment_classification/README.md

 ## Coding guidelines
 #### Code formatting
-For code formatting we will use Black: https://github.com/psf/black.
+For code formatting we will use PEP8: https://peps.python.org/pep-0008/.

 #### Docstring format
 Function and class descriptions will follow the Sphinx guideline as shown here: https://sphinx-rtd-tutorial.readthedocs.io/en/latest/docstrings.html.